PhD Researcher • RCSI Dublin

 Deep Learning for Genomics

-Developing CNNs, MLPs, and Hidden Markov Models to predict chromatin accessibility and prioritize candidate driver mutations from multi-omics data.
+Developing CNNs, GNNs, MLPs, and Hidden Markov Models to predict chromatin accessibility and prioritize candidate driver mutations from multi-omics data.

 3D Regulatory Mapping